 it’s not hard to get good orange juice these days.

 There is still some variation in quality.
 If you order fresh squeezed orange juice, it is sometimes not that fresh.
-The fancier Manhattan delis offer fresh squeezed organize juice at a high price, as much as five dollars for a plastic container of it.
+The fancier Manhattan delis offer fresh squeezed orange juice at a high price, as much as five dollars for a plastic container of it.
 Sometimes it’s great; at other times you can tell it’s been on the shelf for too long.

 I recall orange juice from the 1950’s.
 My mother would urge us to drink our orange juice at breakfast before going to school.
 The orange juice available then was frozen.
 It came in a tube.
 You would open it up and there would be a hunk of orange colored ice (you would squeeze the tube to make sure you got all of it).
-My mother would put out into a pitcher and mix it with tap water.
+My mother would put it into a pitcher and mix it with tap water.
 That was our “fresh” juice.
 It was watery and not good.
 It didn’t taste anything like the real thing — in fact, it tasted horrible.

 Occasionally, my mother would cut up oranges and make real orange juice, but that was rare.